theohlc/strong-grips/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/strong-grips.
+Bug reports and pull requests are welcome on GitHub at https://github.com/theohlc/strong-grips.
+Please add comments.

 ## License